Trenton man found dead on I-295 in Bensalem, Bucks County

 The discovery was made just after 4 a.m. on eastbound 295 near the Ford Road overpass in Bensalem.

-The incident was reported by a passing driver who thought there might have been a car crash, however, police said when they arrived there was no car in the area.
+The incident was reported by a passing driver who thought there might have been a car crash.
+However, when police arrived at the scene, no car was located.

 State police have identified the victim as 31-year-old Joshua McRae of Trenton, New Jersey.
 Police say he was found dead from gunshot wounds.